cloudqubes/ootc-documentation/source/adminguide/templates.rst

       full image of a template.

    -  **Public**.
-Choose Yes to make this template accessible to all users of this CloudStack installation.
+Choose Yes to make this template accessible to all users of this OOTC installation.
 The template will appear in the Community Templates list.
 See `“Private and Public Templates” <#private-and-public-templates>`_.